isomerpages/bca-academy/index.md

     - infobar:
         title:
         subtitle: Our Partners
-        description: The world has become more integrated and interlinked.
-This calls for more collective collaboration amongst the industry stakeholders to achieve common goals.
+        description: The world is integrated + interlinked.
+This calls for a collective collaboration amongst industry stakeholders to achieve common goals.
         button: text
         url: /faq/
     - infopic: